carlosgj94/flask-azure/readme.md

 ### Tests

-To make sure your implementation is up to spec:
+To make sure your implementation is up to spec, start your development server with `make dev`.
+Then, with it still running, do `make test`.
+If anything fails, pray to the gods of your ancestors three times, then fix it!

-    make test

 ## API